 Client certificate types

-The Client certificate section on the Request tab of a Multi-step API monitor offers the following options.
+The Client certificate section on the Request tab of a Multi-step API step offers the following options.
 If you’re using multiple steps in your step definition, please ensure you have the desired settings for each step.

 - Custom client certificate: Use this option when you own or control the client certificate that should be included in the request.
 Once you’ve uploaded the certificate file to Uptrends, you can include it in your Multi-step API monitors.
 Since you own that certificate, your API will be able to verify incoming requests that use it.
 Please read the next section for setting this up.